Staging T20 World Cup unrealistic amid COVID-19 pandemic: Cricket Australia Chairman

 The world body stated that it wants to continue exploring contingency plans for some more time as a call of this magnitude needs to be taken after every possible deliberation.
 There is speculation that the event is headed for a postponement and the window will be utilised by the IPL, which is currently suspended.

 This is despite the fact that Australia is among the countries that have managed to flatten the curve.
-Just over 7000 cases have been reported here and more than 6000 of them have recovered from the deadly infection..
+Just over 7000 cases have been reported here and more than 6000 of them have recovered from the deadly infection.
+BCCI Treasurer Arun Dhumal has stated repeatedly that the IPL can go ahead if the World Cup is cancelled.

+"The board will take a revenue hit of Rs 4000 crore if the IPL doesn't happen.
+It will be in a big problem," BCCI treasurer Arun Dhumal had told PTI in an interview last month.
+In fact, in a recent communication sent to affiliates, BCCI President Sourav Ganguly said the Board is eager to conduct the event some time this year.